Brett McClure: 2004 Summer Olympics

 McClure competed for the United States at the 2004 Summer Olympics in Athens by earning a spot in the men's gymnastics team from the Olympic trials in Boston.
 On the first day of the Games, McClure joined with his teammate Paul Hamm in the individual all-around final from the prelim stage, finishing nineteenth with an entry score of 56.323.
 In the team all-around, McClure ended a 20-year-old drought to capture a silver for the U.S. men's best medal finish, joining on top of the podium by Jason Gatson, Paul Hamm, Morgan Hamm, Blaine Wilson, and Guard Young.
 During the competition, McClure performed a pommel horse (9.650) and horizontal bar (9.412) to sum up the team's total to 172.933, trailing Japan by almost a full point.
 In his final event, the individual all-around, McClure finished outside the medals in ninth place with a score of 57.248, just six-tenths of a point behind his teammate Hamm.

 Life after gymnastics

+McClure married Jaycie Phelps in February 2005 at Olowalu, Hawaii.
+The two divorced in 2008.

 On May 25, 2006, McClure announced his retirement from competitive gymnastics to pursue other opportunities and spend time with his family in Colorado.
 He was later named assistant coach of the Air Force Falcons gymnastics team at the United States Air Force Academy near Colorado Springs, Colorado.
 In June 2013 he took a coaching position at UC Berkeley for Cal Men's Gymnastics team.
 In 2015, he led the Bears to their first appearance in NCAA team finals since 2012.
 As of May 1, 2017, McClure has taken on the role of High Performance Director with USA men's gymnastics.